atomist/sdm/README.md

 ```
 The `SoftwareDeliveryMachine` instance will create the necessary Atomist event handlers to export.

-In `atomist.config.ts` you can bring them in as follows:
+In `atomist.config.ts` you can bring them in simply as follows:

 ```typescript
 commands: assembled.commandHandlers.concat([